kalaksi/docker-tftpd/README.md

     append initrd=http://HTTP_SERVER_IP/boot/ubuntu/initrd.img <REST_OF_THE_BOOT_PARAMETERS>
 ```

 `docker-compose.yml` includes a service (commented out) for using nginx to serve boot files over HTTP.
+Since Nginx by default only includes files in "conf.d" which end with ".conf", you need to copy and adjust the provided
+"default" Nginx configuration to a filename which ends with ".conf" e.g "tftpd.conf".

 ### Contributing
 See the repository on <https://github.com/kalaksi/docker-tftpd>.